nicolevegai/LinkDictionary/README.md

  Here we can see that the words in the file SortDictus.txt and sortedDictTest.txt are in the same position
  ![imagen](https://scontent-mad1-1.xx.fbcdn.net/v/t1.0-9/72159719_10215437510513516_6590964350385651712_n.jpg?_nc_cat=103&_nc_oc=AQlsEmX1RQS0uIGI0RU1dOfeARObmPambGLNVe-t6diuS5Qdvs_b588S8MUKpWpjc9E&_nc_ht=scontent-mad1-1.xx&oh=b51521b0f5cb853483b0f4cf48e1aee1&oe=5E5032B4)

+#### important
+We verified this code with negative numbers, numbers bigger than the ones in the dict, with words that were not holded in the dict, etc and it worked :)
 #### To contact the collaborators please write us an email
     mvega.ieu2017@student.ie.edu
     jgonzalez.ieu2017@student.ie.edu